VeriComms

 The Solution

 Our cross-functional team at Tech Fleet designed a research-informed prototype with clearer navigation, making it easier for communicators to find key information like sources.
-We also added commenting and sharing features to support collaboration.
+We also concepted sharing and commenting features to support collaboration.

 MY ROLE